 If you haven’t yet sailed Norwegian, you might not be sure what to expect.
 The name of the cruise line makes it sound like it is Nordic, however, as you’ll see below, the experience is anything but.

-Today the cruise line of 17 ships sails worldwide, including cruises to the Caribbean, Bahamas, Alaska, Europe, and Asia.
-In total, Norwegian carries millions of passengers each year making it among the largest cruise lines in the world.
+Today the cruise line of about 18 ships sails worldwide, including cruises to the Caribbean, Bahamas, Alaska, Europe, and Asia.
+In total, Norwegian carries millions of passengers each year, making it among the largest cruise lines in the world.

 For those unfamiliar with sailing NCL and who aren’t sure what the cruise line is all about, we’ve put together the following guide to help familiarize you with everything you need to know.